Observational signatures of the giant planets collisions: Energy releases and radio bursts

+Here we provide an order of magnitude estimation of the energy release at the collisions.
+The ejected metallic hydrogen is likely to have a very dispersed form, composed of the fragments and droplets of various sizes, which are expanded and evaporated very fast.
+The distribution of the fragments by sizes for the destruction of gravity-dominated bodies was calculated in \cite{SteLei11-1} and with a good accuracy has the power-law form $n(D)dD\propto D^{-(\beta+1)}dD$, with the index $\beta \sim3.5-4$.
+The upper metallic hydrogen layers in Jupiter have the temperature $T\sim 10^4$~K. Immediately after collision, the ejected fragments will experience the heating due to transfer of the kinetic energy the into heat.
+Indeed, the kinetic energy of matter is $E_0\sim\Delta Mv^2/2$.
+If the ejected material would be heated uniformly, then its temperature would rise by the amount $\Delta T\sim E_0/(\Delta MC)=v^2/(2C)\sim5\times10^4$~K, where $C$ is the specific heat capacity of metallic hydrogen.
+For $C$, we choose the heat capacity of liquid hydrogen from \cite{ChemE}

+with $T\sim10^4$~K. In addition, without the pressure support, the metallic hydrogen transforms into the dielectric phase with a possible energy release 290~MJ~kg$^{-1}$ \cite{PhysE}.
+Therefore, we expect the heating and the flashes of light up to the UV band.
+On the other hand, the expanded hydrogen droplets will cool after their ejection into the zero pressure environment.
+As a result, we expect the formation of very dispersed and partially ionized hydrogen clouds around the collided planets.
+This clouds will screen the radio signals at the frequencies below the plasma frequency $\nu_0=9\times10^{-3}n_e^{1/2}$.
-The collisions of giant planets can generate the bursts of radio waves due to the destruction of their powerful magnetospheres such as Jupiter's magnetosphere.
-Bursts of energy can in many respects resemble the solar flares with close characteristic time scales.

-Now we will estimate the energy flux of the electromagnetic burst.
-The magnetic field at the visible surface of Jupiter is about $B_i\sim10$~G, and its magnetosphere extends for a distance of 100 Jupiter radii.
-The collision excites the plasma turbulence and provides the general compression of the matter.
-For the one-dimensional compression, the magnetic field can increase till the value $B_f\sim10^2(\varkappa/10^2)B_i$.
-The energy of the magnetic field
+The collisions of giant planets will also generate the bursts of radio waves due to the destruction of their powerful magnetospheres and the magnetic lines reconnections.
+Let us consider the initial stage of the collision, before the formation of the screening gas clouds.
+The magnetic field at the visible surface of the Jupiter is $B_i\sim10$~G. The magnetosphere extends for a distance $\sim10^2$ of the Jupiter radius.
+Note, that at the age of a few Myr the magnetic field of the giant planets was about the order of magnitude larger, in comparison with the old (several Gyr) planets \cite{ReiChr10}.
+For this reason we may provide the conservative estimation below.
+The collision of planets excites the plasma turbulence and provides the strong compression of the matter.
+For the case of the one-dimensional compression, the magnetic field can increase up to the value $B_f\sim10^2(\varkappa/10^2)B_i$.
+The corresponding energy of this magnetic field